The Power of Mary Oliver’s Words

 Mary Oliver Quotes & Becoming a Woman

 Being a woman is hard, but becoming a woman is harder.
 Even if you are a girl who has everything going for you and the fortune of avoiding the many pitfalls along the path of maturity.

-I was a survivor long before I was close to becoming a woman, and my growth was slow, difficult, and messy as hell.
+I was a rape survivor long before I was close to becoming a woman, and my growth was slow, difficult, and messy as hell.
 I just couldn’t figure out how to move forward without fixing the past, so in the past I stayed and struggled.

 Then, one day someone read these words to me.